lyncode/OAIProxy/README.md

 ### What is OAI Proxy?

-OAI Proxy, is a standalone service that allows one to harvest multiple OAI-PMH data providers, offering an OAI interface that exposes the harvested records.
+OAI Proxy is a standalone service that allows one to harvest multiple OAI-PMH data providers, offering an OAI interface that exposes those harvested records.

 - Easy to use and install
 - Fast, it indexes all the information